zimfw/pvenv/README.md

   <strong>use</strong> [python] [arg...]
 Creates venv for the current directory using the provided python executa-
                          ble (if venv doesn't exist) and activates it.
 If no python executable is provided, defaults to <strong>python3</strong>.
-Any additional arguments given are passed to the venv script when creating the venv.
+Any additional arguments given are passed to the venv creation script.
 See <strong>python3 -m venv --help</strong>
   <strong>ls</strong>                     Lists path of venv associated with current directory, if venv exists.
   <strong>rm</strong>                     Removes venv associated with current directory.
 </pre>